 Wardenski believes strongly in a close relationship between scholarship and performance, and promotes this relationship in his classes.
 This passion for research and performance can be seen in his graduate thesis Engaging the Musical Mind: Promoting the Value of Music Theory and Analysis Toward Authentic Interpretation and Performance of Selected Works of Francisco Tarrega, as well as in his dissertation Harmonic and Phrase Rhythm Analysis of the Core Dance Movements from the Four Lute Suites of J.S.
 Bach.
 Further, Wardenski brings his enthusiasm of scholarship and performance to the concert stage.
 He has given lecture recitals throughout the United Sates, as well as Europe.
 Additionally, Ian has shared the stage with many jazz greats including Ray Ascione, Jerry Ascione, Marty Knepp, Jason Gano, Tom Pitta, and Frank Russo.
 Ian recently formed the Ian Wardenski Quintet – an innovative ensemble that combines the esthetics of a chamber group with the freedom and improvisation of a small jazz combo.

-Wardenski is Chair of Performing Arts, and is an Assistant Professor of Music at Anne Arundel Community College in Arnold, Md.
+Wardenski is Chair of Performing Arts, and is an Associate Professor of Music at Anne Arundel Community College in Arnold, Md.
 He teaches courses in music theory, sight singing and ear training, jazz harmony, jazz history, and guitar.
 Ian is also the music director for the AACC Small Jazz Combo, as well as the AACC World Class Jazz series.
 Ian currently resides in Annapolis, Md., with his wife, soprano Tamara Tucker.

 Feel free to send me a message below!